Adai2020/FLEXI/README.md

 The entire process typically finishes in ~10 minutes on the recommended hardware.

 ## Quick Demo

 1. Clone or download the repository.
-2. Open the notebook FLEXI-4-ECG-test.ipynb.
+2. Open the notebook `FLEXI-4-ECG-test.ipynb`.
 3. Double-click the notebook to launch Jupyter.
-4. Select Kernel → Change Kernel and choose the Python environment you just created.
+4. Select **Kernel → Change Kernel** and choose the Python environment you just created.
-5. Click Cell → Run All to execute the entire demo.
+5. Click **Cell → Run All** to execute the entire demo.

+---

 ## License

-This project is covered under the Apache 2.0 License.
+This project is licensed under the **Apache-2.0 License**.